 Ram 1500 4WD Auto should be used when traction consists of a mixture between acceptable grip and low traction areas.

 What does the manual say?
 The manual clearly states that 4WD Auto can safely be used for regular driving, but that it may negatively affect your fuel economy.
+With fuel prices at an all-time high, that’s a hard pass for me, thanks.
 With gas prices constantly on the increase, we want to make sure our trucks are running as efficiently as possible.
-Also, as much as possible, we want to extend the longevity of our 4WD drivetrain as much as possible.
+Also, as much as possible, we want to extend the longevity of our 4WD drivetrain to avoid unnecessary warranty claims.